 Benefits and Services

-Peach State Health Plan provides the same benefits as Medicaid and PeachCare for Kids®, plus more.
+Peach State Health Plan provides the same benefits as Medicaid, plus more.
 In this section, you can learn about the health benefits, pharmacy services and value added services Peach State Health Plan offers.

 You can also view more information about Peach State Health Plan in our Member Handbook.